oleganza/OAPromise/README.md

 * If -completion: is used to handle finally, then it may return promise when not appropriate which must be immediately cleaned up, but operations are already started.
 So -completion: must not deal with discards.

-### Simple callback
+## Receiving future values

 Send a message, receive a promise.
-Attach a callback to the promise.
+Attach a callback to the promise to receive its value when it becomes available.

     [[Person loadFromDisk] then:^(id person){
         NSLog(@"Person loaded.");